 It is for the reasons mentioned above that the Community College Workforce Alliance (CCWA) has decided to engage with industries to get more Virginians certified in relevant and life-changing credentials.
 OSHA-10 Construction Certification involves ten hours of instruction, and typically comes at a financial cost to the individual or the employer.
 This cost barrier stops many individuals from receiving training each year.
 It’s a proven fact that individuals who are formally trained and certified are safer in the workplace not only for themselves but for everyone around them.
 A safe employee adds value in many ways to a company.
 This is why it’s normal to see construction and industrial companies make safety a top priority.

-CCWA will be hosting its first free OSHA-10 Construction training class on April 15th & 16th.
+CCWA will be hosting its first free OSHA-10 Construction training class on May 2nd & 3rd.
 CCWA is doing this to give back to the community it serves, as well as addressing the importance of industry credentials and life-long learning in the workplace.